livegnik/NIPs-by-Tim/nip-xx-strict-event-validation.md

 Note: This NIP does not attempt to validate the meaning of non-standard tags, only their structural safety.

+Non-normative note: the exact `a` tag address format is specified in NIP-33 and related NIPs (for example, NIP-16 and NIP-32).
+Implementations SHOULD refer to those documents for details.

-Non-normative note: other NIPs define structured tags (for example, delegation in NIP-26).
+Non-normative note: other NIPs define structured tags (for example, delegation in NIP-26 or external identities in NIP-39).
 Implementations MAY add tag-specific validation for those tags.
 Strict validation here only mandates the `e`/`p`/`a` grammar plus safe structure for all tags.

 ### 8. Contextual policy limits